crowdsecurity/hub/taxonomy/scenario_taxonomy_errors.md

   - Unknown behaviors: baikal:bruteforce

 **andreasbrett/paperless-ngx-bf**:
-  - `attack` not found in labels.classification
-  - `spoofable` key not found in labels
-  - `confidence` key not found in labels
   - Unknown behaviors: paperless-ngx:bruteforce

 **andreasbrett/paperless-ngx-bf_user-enum**:
-  - `attack` not found in labels.classification
-  - `spoofable` key not found in labels
-  - `confidence` key not found in labels
   - Unknown behaviors: paperless-ngx:bruteforce

 **andreasbrett/webmin-bf**:
-  - `attack` not found in labels.classification
-  - `spoofable` key not found in labels
-  - `confidence` key not found in labels
   - Unknown behaviors: webmin:bruteforce

 **andreasbrett/webmin-bf_user-enum**:
-  - `attack` not found in labels.classification
-  - `spoofable` key not found in labels
-  - `confidence` key not found in labels
   - Unknown behaviors: webmin:bruteforce

 **crowdsecurity/exim-spam**:
   - `attack` not found in labels.classification

-**crowdsecurity/netgear_rce**:
-  - `attack` not found in labels.classification
-  - `spoofable` key not found in labels
-  - `confidence` key not found in labels
-  - Unknown behaviors: :exploit

 **crowdsecurity/palo-alto-threat**:
   - `attack` not found in labels.classification